Gemini (language model): Updates

-Google partnered with Samsung to integrate Gemini Nano and Gemini Pro into its Galaxy S24 smartphone lineup in January 2024.
-The following month, Bard and Duet AI were unified under the Gemini brand, with "Gemini Advanced with Ultra 1.0" debuting via a new "AI Premium" tier of the Google One subscription service.
+In January 2024, Google partnered with Samsung to integrate Gemini Nano and Gemini Pro into its Galaxy S24 smartphone lineup.
+The following month, Bard and Duet AI were unified under the Gemini brand, with "Gemini Advanced with Ultra 1.0" releasing via a new "AI Premium" tier of the Google One subscription service.
 Gemini Pro also received a global launch.

-In February, 2024, Google launched Gemini 1.5 in a limited capacity, positioned as a more powerful and capable model than 1.0 Ultra.
-This "step change" was achieved through various technical advancements, including a new architecture, a mixture-of-experts approach, and a larger one-million-token context window, which equates to roughly an hour of silent video, 11 hours of audio, 30,000 lines of code, or 700,000 words.
-The same month, Google debuted Gemma, a family of free and open-source LLMs that serve as a lightweight version of Gemini.
-They came in two sizes, with a neural network with two and seven billion parameters, respectively.
-Multiple publications viewed this as a response to Meta and others open-sourcing their AI models, and a stark reversal from Google's longstanding practice of keeping its AI proprietary.
+In February 2024, Google launched Gemini 1.5, describing it as a more powerful and capable model than 1.0 Ultra.
+Changes include a new architecture, a mixture-of-experts approach, and a larger one-million-token context window.
+The same month, Google debuted Gemma, a smaller, free and open-source range of Gemini models.
+Multiple publications described this as a response to Meta and others open-sourcing their AI models, and a reversal from Google's prior practice of keeping its AI proprietary.
 Google announced an additional model, Gemini 1.5 Flash, on May 14 at the 2024 I/O keynote.

-Two updated Gemini models, Gemini-1.5-Pro-002 and Gemini-1.5-Flash-002, were released on September 24, 2024.
+At the same event, Google announced plans to integrate a desktop-optimized build of Gemini Nano directly into the Google Chrome browser via its "Built-in AI" architecture, exposing local processing capabilities to web developers through experimental APIs such as the Prompt API ("window.ai").

-On December 11, 2024, Google announced Gemini 2.0 Flash Experimental, a significant update to its Gemini AI model.
-This iteration boasts improved speed and performance over its predecessor, Gemini 1.5 Flash.
-Key features include a Multimodal Live API for real-time audio and video interactions, enhanced spatial understanding, native image and controllable text-to-speech generation (with watermarking), and integrated tool use, including Google Search.
-It also introduces improved agentic capabilities, a new Google Gen AI SDK, and "Jules," an experimental AI coding agent for GitHub.
-Additionally, Google Colab is integrating Gemini 2.0 to generate data science notebooks from natural language.
-Gemini 2.0 was available through the Gemini chat interface for all users as "Gemini 2.0 Flash experimental".
+In December 11, Google announced the new Gemini 2.0 Flash Experimental model.
+Features include a Multimodal Live API for real-time audio and video interactions, native image and controllable text-to-speech generation (with watermarking), and integrated Google Search.
+It also introduces improved agentic capabilities, a new Google Gen AI SDK, and "Jules", an experimental AI coding agent for GitHub.